UAW Academic Student Employees (ASEs) contract

 Section 5.
 Unpaid Leave.
 Unpaid leave may be granted for periods beyond the terms of leaves in Section 3, but shall not exceed the end of the appointment period.
 These leaves may be paid (in whole or in part) for reasons as defined in Section 1 and at the sole discretion of the Department or Hiring Unit.
 An ASE whose appointment is 50% FTE for the academic year or longer shall be eligible to use up to twelve (12) weeks of unpaid leave, during which the University shall provide health insurance coverage, for circumstances identified in Section 1 (A) and (B).
 For ASEs who are employed for fewer than three quarters, the amount of unpaid leave as covered under Section 1 (A) and (B) will be prorated.
 ASEs shall not be required to register for any tuition credits during their leave period.
 During the leave period the ASE will continue to be responsible for their portion of the dependent coverage premium.

 Section 6.
 Child Care Emergency.
-A child care emergency is defined as a situation causing an employee’s inability to report for or continue scheduled work because of emergency child care requirements such as unexpected absence of regular care provider, unexpected closure of the child’s school, or unexpected need to pick up child at school earlier than normal.
+A child care emergency is defined as a situation causing an employee’s inability to report for or continue scheduled work because of emergency child care requirements such as unexpected absence of a regular care provider, unexpected closure of the child’s school, or unexpected need to pick up a child at school earlier than normal.
 ASEs shall be authorized to use paid sick leave (as specified in Section 2 above) for child care emergencies.

 Section 7.
 Coverage During Leave.
 In order to ensure proper coverage, it is the responsibility of the ASE to contact the appropriate faculty member or other supervisor in advance of the leave, unless not possible.
 If applicable, such notification will include appropriate medical documentation and projected return date.
 While it is the University’s responsibility to make alternative arrangements to cover the assignment, the ASE will assist as reasonably possible.